 If you’re taking other medication, mild flares will eventually go away on their own.
 If they aren’t bothering you, you don't need to treat them.

-Steroids: If a flare gets in the way of your life, your doctor may give you high-dose steroids through a vein (intravenously) or by mouth to ease your symptoms quickly.
+Steroids: If a flare gets in the way of your life, your doctor may give you high-dose steroids through a vein (IV) or by mouth to ease your symptoms quickly.
 These drugs will calm the flare, but they won't slow the course of your disease.
 The most common ones are:

 Your doctor may recommend treatments for:

-She may also suggest:
+They may also suggest: